vedamsh95/Robot_controller/README.md

 4. Trajectory* move_robot_ptp(Configuration* start, Configuration* end, bool sync = false);

     -> One can choose the operation mode.
-If it is not specify, it will perform an asynchronous movement.
+If not specified, it will perform an asynchronous movement.

-5. Trajectory* move_robot_lin(SixDPos* start, SixDPos* end);
+5. Trajectory* move_robot_lin(Configuration* start, Configuration* end, double velocity, double acceleration, std::vector<std::vector<SixDPos*>>* loopPoints);

-   -> Requires a velocity and an acceleration
+   -> Requires a velocity and an acceleration.
+Optionally one can pass a pointer to receive certain points, just use a nullptr

 6. Trajectory* move_robot_lin(Configuration* start, Configuration* end, double velocity, double acceleration);